hitchcott/feedbase/README.md

 npm run test
 ```

-**NB** Currently all tests are ignored in `dappfile` becuasae dapple attempts to deploy them, so you will manually have to toggle the `ignore` value when testing between testing and deployment.
+**NB** Currently all tests are ignored in `dappfile` becuase dapple attempts to deploy them, so you will manually have to toggle the `ignore` value when testing between testing and deployment.

 ## TODOs

 ```
-- Implement Maker User
+- Handle UI Events for transaction pending
 - URL Routing
-- IPFS Hash Get
-- Fix the blockchain script for linux
 ```

 ## vNext
 ```
-- Browser-baed Ethersim Option for Demos
 - Estimate gas properly
+- IPFS Hash Get
 - Configurable Currency
 - Mist integration
 - IPFS Deploy